The Man at the Market

 Twice as Nice

 Two firefighters were waiting in line at a fast-food restaurant when the siren sounded on their fire truck parked outside.
 As they turned to leave, a couple who had just received their order handed their food to the firefighters.
 The couple then got back in line to reorder.
-Doubling down on their selfless act, the manager refused to take their money.
-(This town is the nicest place in America!
-Hint: It’s in Tennessee.)
+Doubling down on their selfless act, the manager refused to take their money. –JoAnn Sanderson, Brandon, Florida.
+This is the nicest place in America!
+Hint: It’s a restaurant in Tennessee.

 A Christmas Story